higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

 ### 8.4.
 Metaplex Update Authority

-- The token’s Metaplex metadata must be set so that only the Platform’s **PDA** (or another controlled address) can call `update_metadata`.
+- The token's Metaplex metadata must be set so that only the Platform's **PDA** (or another controlled address) can call `update_metadata`.
 If set incorrectly, a malicious party could override name/URI.

 ### 8.5.
 Registry Size Constraints

 - Storing large lists of big holders on-chain can be expensive.
-The protocol can impose a max registry size, or store multiple “pages” if more than N addresses sign up.
+The protocol can impose a max registry size, or store multiple "pages" if more than N addresses sign up.
 - If the threshold is high enough, the maximum number of potential holders remains small (~200 or fewer).

 ### 8.6.
 Off-Chain Price Feeds